cuttlefishh/python-for-data-analysis/lessons/lesson02.md

 1. Best option: Install [Git Bash](https://gitforwindows.org) and use the Bash shell that comes with it.
 This is fast.
 2. Next best option: Install a Linux virtual machine like [VirtualBox](https://www.virtualbox.org) and use the Terminal that comes with it.
 This takes more time but gives you access to a virtual Linux machine on your PC.
 3. Last resort: Use Windows PowerShell.
 This has some functionality, as you saw in Appendix A of Shaw.
 But many of the commands below will not work, including `cd` (by itself), `cd -`, `touch`, `cat` (try `type` or a text editor), `head`, `tail`, and others.

+### Overview of today's lesson

+#### Setup

+* Open a shell in Terminal (Mac/Linux) or GitBash (Windows)
+* Create a working directory for the course, and a lessons directory inside that
+* Copy the day's lesson from GitHub to your lessons folder

+#### Basic commands and skills

+* Moving between directories
+* Absolute and relative paths
+* Creating, moving, and removing files and directories
+* Investigating text files
+* Working with commands and processes
+* Tab-completion of commands and paths
+* GUI and command-line text editors

+#### Customization

+* Customize your Finder window (or similar on non-Mac)
+* Customize up your Bash environment

 ### Basic commands